Embryonic versus Adult Stem Cells

 2. Mesenchymal stem cells (MSCs)– can produce more than one type of specialized cell in the body, but not all types

-In stem cell therapy for Orthopedic applications, we are looking for MSCs that can be signaled by the body’s internal chemical signals to differentiate into cells and form new cartilage, bone, muscle, ligament and tendon tissue for repair and regeneration of injured tissue.
+In Cellular Treatment for Orthopedic applications, we are looking for MSCs that can be signaled by the body’s internal chemical signals to differentiate into cells and form new cartilage, bone, muscle, ligament and tendon tissue for repair and regeneration of injured tissue.